Guard of honour: Thailand

 The ceremonial uniform worn by the 1st and 2nd battalions of the 1st Infantry Regiment of the King's Guards, the seniormost of these units and more present in the public duties role, features a scarlet tunic and bearskin cap; similar to the uniforms used by foot guards in the Commonwealth of Nations.
 The regiment's 3rd battalion uniform features a white tunic and pink facings, with a pink bearskin cap.
-An RTAF tri-service guard of honour from the King's Guard is mounted during state visits, the naval and air force guardsmen are usually cadets from their respective service academies.
+An RTAF tri-service guard of honour from the King's Guard is mounted during state visits, the naval and air force guardsmen were in the past usually cadets from their respective service academies.

 Turkmenistan

-Ceremonial military duties in Turkmenistan are usually performed by the Independent Honour Guard Battalion of the country's Ministry of Defence.
-It is composed of 100 soldiers representing the three main service branches of the armed forces: the Turkmen Ground Forces, Air Force, and Navy.
+The Independent Honor Guard Battalion of the Ministry of Defence of Turkmenistan usually provides military ceremony in the country.
+It comprises 100 soldiers representing the three main armed forces service branches: the Turkmen Ground Forces, Air Force, and Navy.

-The battalion is always in attendance at all military and social events involving the President of Turkmenistan, and other high-ranking officials in events such as state visits and military parades.
-The battalion is the first military formation to march on Independence Square in the annual Independence Day Parade.
-They also greet foreign leaders visiting Turkmenistan, as well as the Guard the National Museum of Turkmenistan.
-The battalion maintains a horse squadron for ceremonial escorts of foreign leaders visiting Ashgabat.
+The battalion is always in attendance at all military and social events involving the President of Turkmenistan, and other high-ranking officials in events such as state visits and military parades, and is the first military formation to march on Independence Square in the annual Independence Day Parade.

+The honor guard greets foreign leaders visiting Turkmenistan, guards the National Museum of Turkmenistan and maintains a horse squadron for ceremonial escorts of important Ashgabat visitors.